MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/js-http-adapter/index.md

 >See the topic about "The connectionPolicy element of the HTTP adapter" in the user documentation for advanced options for adapters, such as cookies, headers, and encoding.

-To call an HTTP request, use the `WL.Server.invokeHttp` method.
+To call an HTTP request, use the `MFP.Server.invokeHttp` method.
 Provide an input parameter object, which must specify:

 * The HTTP method: `GET`,`POST`, `PUT`, `DELETE`